Dor12k/botson-project/README.md

 ---

 ## 🚧 Project Status

-- ✅ **Screen A (Dashboard)** is fully implemented.
+- ✅ **Screen A (Dashboard)** is fully implemented and functional:

+  - Fetches and displays job indexing logs from MongoDB.
+  - Includes interactive filters, pagination, and client-level insights.

-- 🟡 **Screen B (AI Assistant)** is partially implemented:
+- ✅ **Screen B (AI Assistant)** is fully implemented:

-  - The chat interface works and sends user input to the backend.
+  - The chat interface sends user input to the backend and receives a summarized analysis.
-  - The server responds with a dynamic aggregation (average jobs sent per client in the last month), as a placeholder for AI analysis.
+  - The backend uses OpenAI to generate responses (via `OPENAI_API_KEY` from the `.env` file).
+  - Users must provide their own API key to enable the AI assistant (see `PROCESS.md` for setup instructions).
-  - Prompt design and OpenAI API integration are outlined in `PROCESS.md` and planned for next steps.
+  - Prompt design and OpenAI API integration are already implemented and documented in `PROCESS.md`.